CIC Student Guide Online

 Basically, a file transfer program accesses space you have as students on a particular server, such as Dante, by logging in with your UW Net ID and password.
 Therefore, it is a good way to keep a backup copy of your work which can be accessed from your home computer and the LAN.
 If you are revising a document multiple times and in different places, always remember to upload the most recent version!

-Uploading Files from Home or Lab with WinSCP FTP
+Uploading Files from Home or Lab with SSH FTP

-- Once connected, you will see a list of folders in your UW Server space in the right-hand window.
+- Once connected, you will see a list of folders in your Dante space in the right-hand window.
 The left-hand window contains a list of the drives and programs available on the machine you are currently using.
-N.B.
-It starts by default in the "My Documents" folder.

-- If you have multiple files to upload, hold down the Ctrl key, click on each file, and drag the group into the Dante-side.
+- If you have multiple files to upload, hold down the Ctrl key, click on each file, and drag the group into Dante.

 - You can organize your Dante space by creating folders for different classes or projects.
-To create a folder, either press F7 or click on the new folder icon along the bottom of WINSCP.
-You can then drag files onto your folder to place them inside.
+To create a folder, click on the new folder icon above the right-hand box, or choose Operation and New Folder from the top menu.

 Downloading Files to Home or Lab with SSH FTP